SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### What enablement options exist for helping me understand how to use Spartacus?
 Is training available?

-Documentation is available from the Spartacus GitHub [Wiki](https://github.com/SAP/cloud-commerce-spartacus-storefront/wiki).
+Documentation is available from the Spartacus GitHub Pages [documentation site](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/).
 We are starting a collection of [helpful how-to videos](https://enable.cx.sap.com/tag/tagid/spartacus).
 Official training via SAP Education is not planned for launch but may be made available in the future.

 ### Can I customize Spartacus?